-Community members building the Wikiblock Morris Column during Kickoff Event more community-centric park.
+Community members building the Wikiblock Morris Column during Kickoff Event

 For reference, a sample survey has been provided at the back of this chapter.
 The sample questions were developed for the White Flint Placemaking Festival.
 Questions may need to be revised for future use depending on organizer needs.